-- Ensure that staff members are not under the influence of alcohol or any other substance which may affect their ability to care for children. - Ensure that staff taking medication that may affect their ability to care for children seek medical advice. - Ensure that staff members only work directly with children if medical advice confirms that the medication is unlikely to impair that staff member's ability to look after children properly. - Always keep medication on the premises securely stored, and out of reach of children. - Implement a zero-tolerance approach to drugs and alcohol misuse.
+- Ensure that staff members are not under the influence of alcohol or any other substance which may affect their ability to care for children. - Ensure that staff taking medication that may affect their ability to care for children seek medical advice. - Ensure that staff members only work directly with children if medical advice confirms that the medication is unlikely to impair that staff member's ability to look after children properly. - Always keep medication on the premises securely stored, and out of reach of children. - Implement a zero-tolerance approach to drugs and alcohol misuse, as outlined in the Staff Drug and Alcohol Policy.

-Any medication used by staff will be securely stored in the locked medical cupboard.
+Any medication used by staff will be securely stored in the locked medicine cupboard.